juju/docs/src/en/charms-storage-k8s.md

 The second type is needed when the storage system for your chosen backing cloud is not supported by Kubernetes.
 This situation therefore demands that volumes be set up prior to the creation of the storage pool.
-See [Types of supported persistent volumes][upstream-kubernetes-supported-volume-types] for the list of Kubernetes supported backends.
+See [Types of volumes][kubernetes-supported-volume-types] for the list of Kubernetes supported backends.

+!!!
+Important:
     Static volumes are mainly intended for testing/prototyping.
+They need the Kubernetes [`hostPath`][kubernetes-hostpath] plugin, which only works with a cluster consisting of a single worker node.

+Juju-managed storage is in contrast to external storageA
 #### Statically provisioned volumes

 You set up static volumes via YAML definition files.
-The [Kubernetes storage classes][upstream-kubernetes-classes] page offers details.
+The [Kubernetes storage classes][kubernetes-classes] page offers details.
 Here is a example procedure:

 ```bash
 sudo snap install --classic kubectl